gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods7.md

 Write a function called "get_all_elements_but_nth".

-Given an array and an index, "get_all_elements_but_nth" returns an array with all the elements but the nth.
+Given an list and an index, "get_all_elements_but_nth" returns an list with all the elements but the nth.

 ```
 output = get_all_elements_but_nth(['a', 'b', 'c'], 1)